AdobeDocs/analytics-platform.es-ES/help/use-cases/data-ingestion/ingest-aep-segments.md

 +++

-### Informar y analizar.
+### Informes y análisis

-Por último, utilice Analysis Workspace para informar sobre los datos de audiencia de Experience Platform en uno o más paneles que utilizan la vista de datos con los componentes de pertenencia a audiencias.
+Por último, utilice Analysis Workspace para informar sobre los datos de audiencia de Experience Platform en uno o más paneles que utilizan la vista de datos con componentes de pertenencia a audiencias como `audienceMembershipId`, `audienceMembershipIdName` y `personID`.

 <!--

 ## Step 1: Select audiences in Real-time Customer Profile {#audience}

-Experience Platform [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html?lang=es) lets you see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.
+Experience Platform [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html) lets you see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.

 You likely already have audiences in RTCP that may have come from various sources.
 Select one or more audiences to ingest into Customer Journey Analytics.
 For example, WKND Fly Platinum and Gold Fly Club Members.